bittyphp/bitty-security/README.md

 ### User Providers

 All users are loaded using a user provider.
-However, the only user provider that comes with Bitty is the `Bitty\Security\User\Provider\InMemoryUserProvider`.
+However, the only user provider included is `Bitty\Security\User\Provider\InMemoryUserProvider`.
 Luckily, we can build any sort of custom user provider using `Bitty\Security\User\Provider\UserProviderInterface`.

 #### Creating a Custom User